petra-vozarova/calculator/README.md

 # Calculator

-Source code can be accesed at: [GitHub](https://github.com/petra-vozarova/calculator/tree/master/calculator) Web application in action can be accessed at: [GitHub](https://petra-vozarova.github.io/calculator/)
+Source code can be accesed at [my GitHub repository](https://github.com/petra-vozarova/calculator/tree/master/calculator), or you can see deployed [caclulator application](https://petra-vozarova.github.io/calculator/) in action.

 ## Introduction